vic-ma/howtodismantle.github.io/_posts/2025-10-02-Peakboard-UI-Hacks-No-Match-No-Entry-Regex-Validation-Demystified.md

   - name: TextInputCheck.pbmx
     url: /assets/2025-10-02/TextInputCheck.pbmx
 ---
-Allowing users to enter any kind of text is a crucial and often used function in almost any interactive Peakboard application.
-However, it is also crucial to expect users to make false entries and entries that don't match the expectations of the procedures that process the entered values.
+Many Peakboard applications let the user give text input.
+However, accepting text input isn't as simple as adding a label control and calling it a day.
+You should expect users to occasionally give bad inputs---inputs that don't match the format that your app expects.

+So, it's important to validate the format of the user's input.
+Luckily, you can easily do this by using [*regular expressions*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions), also known as *regex*.
+Regex provides a simple, efficient, and standardized way for checking if a string matches the format that you expect.

 In this article, we will discuss a highly efficient and standardized way of checking user entries against certain rules by using regular expressions, or simply called Regex.

 ## What is Regex?